mokhosh/filament-kanban/README.md

 - [ ] update readme
 - [ ] update changelog
 - [ ] use filament actions for edit modal
+- [ ] write tests and check wth the testing folder does

 ## Credits